kapiaszczyk/jobboard-api/README.md

 - limiting creation of new accounts to a specific group of users
 - more detailed tests covering edge cases
-- optimization of some of the operations (mainly inserting and updating data)
+- optimization of some operations (mainly inserting and updating data)
 - caching improvements
 - JWT token refreshing
 - and many more